 11am: Transfer to Los Gavilanes Hotel

-- Your balance must be paid in full at least 6 weeks prior to the start of the program to guarantee your reservation.
-If you made a deposit with a credit card, we will charge that card automatically for the outstanding balance 6 weeks prior to the start of the program.
+- Your balance must be paid in full at least 6 weeks prior to the start of the program to guarantee your space.
+Your credit card will be charged automatically for the outstanding balance 6 weeks prior to the start of the program.

-All registrations must be made from a computer as we do not have mobile capability for our medical forms at this time.
+**All registrations must be made from a computer – we do not have mobile capability for our medical questionnaires at this time.

 Prior experience with ayahuasca is strictly required to participate in a dieta.